 These gypsum nests have proven to be quite successful and the ants seem to like them.
-They also allow us to observe the whole colony very clearly enabling us to check on the colony size and to ensure that they are strong and healthy with fertile queens and plenty of brood, prior to being offered for sale.
+They also allow us to observe the whole colony very clearly, enabling us to check on the colony size and to ensure that they are strong and healthy with fertile queens and plenty of brood, prior to being offered for sale.

-Previously we took a selection of colonies back to the U.K. when we returned with consignments of orchids and then posted them out to customers who had ordered them.
+Previously we took a selection of colonies back to the U.K. when we returned with consignments of orchids, and then posted them out to customers who had ordered them.

 However, we found that the time taken to reach the customer after two separate journeys often resulted in the more fragile species suffering stress and loss.
 So we now post all colonies out direct from Thailand.
 This has the benefit that there is only a single journey required.
 We have found that this is much better for the colonies and turns out quicker than the combination of two journeys.

-We have been posting colonies from Thailand for over eight years.
+We have been posting colonies from Thailand for over nine years.
 With the knowledge gained from sending out previous orders and our tried and tested packing method - they easily survive the transit time and arrive in good condition with the minimum of loss.

 We supply a range of interesting exotic ant species.
 Some are easily kept and suitable for general hobbyists,